MartenVijn/mywebsite/content/Belly.md

 [home](</>)

-In my belly it is not always so pleasant.
 It seems to be a very sensive radar the things that are "not right".

-This knowing is not as the intelligence of the Mind or Heart.
+This kind knowing is not as the intelligence of the Mind or Heart.

 By it self, there is a lot to sense and to explore.